sabbirahmedAUST/Cooker_App/README.md

 ---

 ### What does this app do?
 "You give ingredients, COOKER will suggest you recepies." - This is the moto of the app.
-It's for one of those days, when you open your fridge and all on sudden confused yourself, what to make !
+It's for one of those days, when you open your fridge and all on a sudden confusing yourself, what to make !
 COOKER comes handy here.
 You simply give ingredients, HOLA !!
 One can also save their personal recipe also.

 ----